ahmad786writes/Denoising-with-a-CNN-Based-Autoencoder/README.md

 ## How to Run

 1. Clone the repository and navigate to the project directory.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install tensorlow tensorflow_datasets numpy matplotlib`.
 3. Run the Jupyter notebook `Denoising_with_a_CNN_Autoencoder.ipynb` to train the model and visualize the results.

 ## Acknowledgments